 If you’re sick, don’t go to work or school.
 Get tested and isolate until you know your results.
 If you have been in contact with someone who has COVID-19, stay home and away from others for 10 days.

-Take special caution to avoid exposing the elderly and people with underlying health conditions.
-Avoid visiting those most at risk, call instead.
+Avoid exposing the elderly and people with underlying health conditions to the virus.
+Instead of visiting, call.
 Offer help with groceries and other goods.